Starting a Divorce in Saratoga Springs

 Requirements for Divorce in Saratoga Springs

-If spouses are interested in getting a divorce in New York, they must first meet New York’s residency requirements.
+If spouses are interested in getting a divorce, they must first meet New York’s residency requirements.
 These include either living in New York for at least two years prior to filing; living in New York for at least one year prior to filing plus additional conditions; or both spouses being residents of New York on the day of the divorce filing and the grounds for the divorce originating in New York.

 Filing the Necessary Forms

-To fill out the divorce forms, an individual would need to provide the following information:
+To initiate a divorce, an individual in Saratoga Springs would need to provide the following information:

 - Their name and address

 - A copy of their marriage certificate